Working with – our artists

 Second Hand Dance

-Tandem Works has been collaborating with Second Hand Dance for the last six years, working closely with Artistic Director Rosie Heafford on organisational direction, growth, company structure, touring markets and creative ideas.
+Tandem Works has been collaborating with Second Hand Dance for the last eight years

-Over the last 6 years we have developed international markets for the company’s touring shows to Europe, China, Canada, and the USA .
+Over the last eight years, we have grown our international markets for the company’s touring shows across Europe, China, Japan, Singapore, and the USA presenting our work at some of the most prestigious festivals and venues across the world.

 www.secondhanddance.co.uk